 Here at Kappa Engineering, we use software to calculate rod buckling strengths for given rod sizes and use the data to make suitable recommendations for given loads.

 - Standard rod options: For a given bore, only use the smaller rod for short-stroke push loading or reduced pressure applications.
 Use the larger rod to obtain maximum reliability and lifetime.

 - If the required rod diameter exceeds that of the largest available, one should reconsider design parameters or look into a custom made cylinder.

 Once we know the nature of the load, we then need to consider the geometry involved in moving it.
 The structure of the machine or installation will determine the type of mount to be used.

 For a machine such as a ‘jack’ or a ‘press’, the actuation is directly up and down.
-For some other machines, the center of the load is not centered at perpendicular angles to the point of lift force, and the cylinder force requirement changes.
+For some other machines, the centre of the load is not centred at perpendicular angles to the point of lift force, and the cylinder force requirement changes.

 Mounting plays an important role in performance and the main factor is whether the cylinder body is stationary or pivots.

 Fixed Mount options are best for straight-line force transfer and minimal wear, they include:

 - Centreline mount